dominictd92/web_tool/README.md

 open -n WebTool
 ```

-The icon is added when using "--icon", but you may have to use the .ico version depending on the system you're working on.
+The icon is added when using "--icon", but you may have to use the .ico version of the file if you're working on Windows.

 Pyinstaller mentions that using '--onefile' and '--windowed' is not recommended.
 According to Pyinstaller "because they
 require unpacking on each run (and the unpacked content might be scanned by the OS each time).
 Furthermore, onefile